smartcontractkit/chainlink-solana/docs/data-feeds-cache/README.md

 Then, you have N x M permission flag accounts which are ordered by the data_id first and workflow second.

+Lastly you have L defunct permission accounts which are to be closed.
+You get these by simulating the preview_decimal_feed_configs instruction and passing them here.

 Below is an example.

 ```